-Mounika was born into a poor sharecropper's family in a rural part of India.
+Mounika was born into a poor sharecropper's family in a rural part of Southern Asia.
 Floods destroyed their home and carried away all of their belongings.
 At five years old, she was sold so that the family could rebuild their home.
 In the quarry, Mounika was forced to carry rocks in baskets and crush stones with a hammer.
 She was barely fed, and by the time she was rescued in 2019, she was extremely malnourished and anemic.

 Today, Mounika has been restored to full health, and she is learning to read.
 At seven years old, she has made friends for the first time, and they enjoy playing board games together and doing each other's hair.
 She dreams of working as a nurse.